Wentong-DST/self-critical/README.md

 This is an unofficial implementation for [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563).
 The result of FC model can be replicated.
 (Not able to replicate Att2in result.)

-The author helped me a lot when I tried to replicate the result.
-Great thanks.
 The latest topdown and att2in2 model can achieve 1.12 Cider score on Karpathy's test split after self-critical training.

-This is based on my [neuraltalk2.pytorch](https://github.com/ruotianluo/neuraltalk2.pytorch) repository.
-The modifications is:
+This is based on ruotian's [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) repository.
-- Add self critical training.

 ## Requirements
 Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3)